 Dr. Engdahl is the Interim Chair of the Department of Teacher Education.
 He teaches standards-based visual and performing arts methods to undergraduates, multiple-subject credential candidates and masters students in the Early Childhood Education program.
 His classes cover how to effectively integrate visual and performing arts across the curricula.
 He teaches single subject methods courses in visual art, social studies, physical education and music.
-He is the Facilitator of the Gateways Partnership Cradle to Career Education and Workforce Partnership.
 In addition to teaching at CSUEB, he has taught in the Actor Training Program at Solano College, Wright State University, and Florida International University.
 He works as a consultant and artist in the classroom with many schools in the East Bay.

 Dr. Engdahl is currently writing on how theater techniques can be used to increase the efficacy of elementary writing curricula.